 It’s not something I particularly like to share, but I’ve had dandruff issues for the last few years.

-After testing different pomades and hair care routines, I haven’t been able to get to the bottom of it, so that led me to look for an anti-dandruff shampoo.
+After testing different pomades and hair care routines, I eventually started looking for an anti-dandruff shampoo.

 Unfortunately, most well-known ones are not vegan, either because they are tested on animals, or contain animal products like keratin.